RedactedCoder23/HERG/docs/autotune.md

 Parameters never exceed predefined bounds.
 Failures are logged to `~/.cache/herg/autotune.log` as JSON lines but never crash the main loop.
 You can visualise the metrics with `scripts/plot_autotune.py autotune.log`.

+## Bandit tuner

+`BanditTuner` implements a simple \u03b5-greedy algorithm that explores parameter tweaks at random early on then gradually exploits the best known updates.
+Select it with `--tuner bandit` on the CLI.